Psychedelics

 Figure 1.
 A 2014 study in the Journal of the Royal Society Interface.
 The image on the left is of a human brain on a placebo, and the image on the right is of a brain on a psychedelic.

-Psychedelics are molecules that induce Pivotal Mental States.
+Psychedelics are medicines that induce Pivotal Mental States.
 Given the correct priming (set), setting and subsequent integration they can have potent psychoplastogen effects on the mind.
-In some countries, psychedelics are classified as illegal, however, since the 2000's this taboo has been rapidly lifting.
+In some countries, psychedelics are classified as illegal, however, more recently this taboo has been rapidly lifting.

 During the psychedelic experience, as shown in the illustrated brain scan to the right (Figure 1) parts of the brain which do not usually communicate with one another start talking, opening subconscious inputs to the conscious mind.
 The experience is thought to open a neuroplastic window augmenting learning and cognitive and psychological flexibility[1].
 Clinically this can be seen as giving users an opportunity to correct ruminating thought patterns thought to be the basis of mental illnesses such as bipolarity[2], depression and anxiety.